notslang/jade-book/views/_ch6.md

 #Mixins

 Mixins are small, encapsulated pieces of code that are reusable throughout the template.
 They allow you to reduce redundancy (repeating chunks of code) and can make code easier to understand by providing good names for your mixins (more about this in "Organizing Jade Projects").
-Because they are encapsulated, they have their own variable scope, meaning they can prevent naming collisions that would likely happen in large templates that only use Jade’s “global” namespace.
+Because they are encapsulated, they have their own variable scope, meaning they can prevent naming collisions that would likely happen in large templates that only use Jade's "global" namespace.

 They are very similar to functions in JS - in fact they compile into slightly modified functions and corresponding function calls.
-This means that almost everything that you already know about functions in JS carries over to “mixins” in Jade.
+This means that almost everything that you already know about functions in JS carries over to "mixins" in Jade.

 ##Syntax & Mechanics

-First off, we’re going to talk about how to write mixins; the syntax that they use, and what it does.
-Also, since we’ve already covered logical operations in templates, we can use those in mixins throughout the examples.
+First off, we're going to talk about how to write mixins; the syntax that they use, and what it does.
+Also, since we've already covered logical operations in templates, we can use those in mixins throughout the examples.

 ###Defining Mixins

-Mixins definitions don’t output any HTML and are defined using the following syntax:
+Mixins definitions don't output any HTML and are defined using the following syntax:

 ```jade
 mixin book(name, price)